-

-• This is excerpted from Chapter 22 of my forthcoming.
+This is excerpted from Chapter 22 of my forthcoming.

 Chapter 22

-“Every serious civilization, like every serious person, possesses an essence or a spirit,” she said.
-“A soul, if you like.”
+“Every serious civilization,” she said, “like every serious person, possesses an essence or a spirit.
+A soul, if you like.”

-“This fundamental spirit,” she said, swallowing her mouthful of honeyed rum, “may be described as the essence of a culture, or … what did you call it in your book about the young Navajo runner, Mr. Bartender?
-That other word for essence?
-Quiddity, yes, that’s right.
-A culture’s quiddity may be defined as the composite of characteristics which form that culture’s core – and by this I mean: the unconscious style and lifestyle of the people.
-This style is the outward expression of ideas that have been fully absorbed and yet tacitly so – tacitly and even unconsciously absorbed, I should say – ideas which may seem self-evident but which, in actuality, are the end result and consequence of a complicated synthesis of that society’s dominant ideas: ideas about human existence and the individual’s place in society.
-The sympatico Italians are an example of what I mean, or the proper English with their dry humors.”
+“Quiddity!
+Yes, that’s right.
+What a lovely word.
+A culture’s quiddity may be defined as the composite of characteristics which form that culture’s core.
+By this I mean: the unconscious style or even lifestyle of the people.
+This style is the outward expression of the ideas that have been absorbed — fully and yet tacitly, even unconsciously absorbed.
+They’re ideas which once absorbed seem self-evident to those by whom they’ve been absorbed.
+In actuality, they’re the end result and consequence of a very complicated synthesis of that society’s dominant ideas: ideas about human existence and the individual’s place in society.
+The ‘sympatico’ Italians are an example of what I mean here.
+And so are the British with their dry humors.”

-She paused again and sipped from her big bulbous snifter, which glowed so softly under the creamy bar lights.
+She paused again and sipped from her big bulbous snifter, which glowed softly under the creamy bar lights.

 “A country’s politico-economic trends are the result of a long and chain-like sequence of ideas,” Katya Reyes said.
 “They are also the equivalent of an individual’s actions in practical reality.
 And just as an individual’s stated beliefs can contradict the values she or he has subconsciously adopted, so, too, a country’s quiddity can contradict its explicit policies.”